leomeinel-bak/vitalplayertime/README.md

 VitalPlayerTime is a Plugin that gives players the ability to change their time.

-This plugin is perfect for any server wanting their players to be able to get a look at the server on their preferred time.
+This plugin is perfect for any server wanting their players to see the server with their preferred time.

 ### Features